 Solution 2.
 Assign Letter with MiniTool Partition Wizard

-To assign letter with Partition Wizard, please download it at first, which is free for Windows non-server users.
+To assign a letter to fix Disk Management console view is not-to-update error, please download this partition magic at first, which is free for Windows non-server users.

-Next, select the partition which do not have drive letter, and choose Change Drive Letter function from the left side.
+Next, select the partition which does not have a drive letter, and choose Change Drive Letter function from the left side.

-At last, click "Apply" button to make the change performed.
+At last, click the "Apply" button to make the change performed.

-However, if Partition Wizard failed to give it a letter, try the third method.
+However, if Partition Wizard fails to solve the Disk Management console view not updated issue, try the third method.